Short Story

 For four years now, the Council of Canadians has been educating and activating students across the country about the human right to water through our Water Drops program.
 This year, starting on World Water Day, March 22nd, the Council shared teaching materials and our unique Water Drop colour pages with teachers to bring into their classrooms.
 Students are now learning about the internationally-recognized human right to water and the ongoing water crisis in many Indigenous communities, and are presented with an opportunity to make a statement about what they learn.

-Now, the Council of Canadians is collecting these Water Drops back from teachers and students, and preparing to deliver them to the Prime Ministers Office.
-The PM needs to hear that thousands of students across the country want to see clean drinking water made available to everybody!
+In June, the Council of Canadians collected these Water Drops back from teachers and students, and delivered them to the Prime Ministers Office so he could hear that thousands of students across the country want to see clean drinking water made available to everybody!

-All the funds received will be used to create and distribute materials, support travel for Indigenous community members, give honoraria to Indigenous knowledge keepers and community representatives, support the creative and impactful delivery of “Water Drops” to the Prime Minister, and to staff the project.
+All the funds received are used to create and distribute materials, support the creative and impactful delivery of “Water Drops” to the Prime Minister, research the First Nations Clean Water Act and create relevant materials, and to staff the project.